 On December 25, India’s Ministry of Home Affairs ruled that the Missionaries of Charity no longer met the eligibility requirements for foreign donations under the Foreign Contributions Regulation Act.
 The ministry claimed unspecified “adverse inputs” as the reasoning for the decision.

-In early December, the Missionaries of Charity was put under investigation in Gujarat after several false complaints were made against its shelters.
+In early December, the Missionaries of Charity were put under investigation in Gujarat after several false complaints were made against its shelters.
 Specifically, the shelters were accused of forcing girls to read the Bible and recite Christian prayers.
 Missionaries of Charity have denied these allegations as false and an attempt to besmirch the legacy of Mother Teresa.

 To ease the impact of the government’s decision to block foreign donations, several state governments, including the government in Odisha, decided to provide funding for the Missionaries of Charity to continue their critical operations.
 Odisha’s Chief Minister, Naveen Patnaik, approved 7,900,000 Rupees (approximately $106,750.00 USD) to be given to the Missionaries of Charity in Odisha from the Chief Minister’s Relief Fund.

 Hindu nationalists, including leaders in the VHP, strongly objected to this decision.
-Perpetuating the false accusations against the Missionaries of Charity, VHP Secretary Milind Parande said, “Missionaries of Charity is involved in conversion.
-No Chief Minister has right to give the money of Hindus to an organization that converts them.”
+Perpetuating the false accusations against the Missionaries of Charity, VHP Secretary Milind Parande said, “Missionaries of Charity are involved in conversion.
+No Chief Minister has the right to give the money of Hindus to an organization that converts them.”

 Missionaries of Charity was founded by Mother Teresa in Kolkata in 1950.
 The charity now runs hundreds of shelters across India where “the poorest of the poor” receive care.